yusukeurakami/initial_setup/README.md

 ### `hostname`
 - `hostname`: lookup `/etc/hostname` and print the name of this machine.
+- `hostname -i`: gives the ip addresses of host machine by looking up `/etc/hosts`.
-- `hostname -I`: gives the ip address of this machine by looking up `/etc/hosts`.
+- `hostname -I`: gives the all ip addresses of this machine by looking up `/etc/hosts`.
 - `hostname -f`: print a fully qualified domain name (FQDN) by looking up `/etc/hosts`

 ## Ubuntu commands/root_files related to dpkg and apt